-1) Once student has successfully completed the Annual Assessment for program advancement, accrued at least 500 practicum hours, and is presently accruing the remainder of the practicum hours, student submits the Internship Readiness Packet to the Clinical Training Office.
-This packet is during the first residential session during fall quarter (third year students) in the year applying for internship, regardless of what type of internship student chooses to undertake.
-This packet is submitted each subsequent year that student applies for internship.
+- Once a student has successfully completed the Annual Assessment for program advancement, accrued at least 500 practicum hours, and is presently accruing the remainder of the practicum hours, student submits the Internship Readiness Packet on Tevera.
+This packet is due the third residential session during fall quarter (third year students) in the year applying for internship. - Meet with your advisor, practicum supervisors, the DCT, and other faculty who are familiar with your work and training goals to discuss possible training sites. - Request letters of recommendation from your chosen referees.

-- 2) Internship Application process with CAPIC and APPIC will go as follows: - a.
-Student submits Internship Readiness Packet by the first residential session in the fall quarter during the third year of coursework - b.
-Student receives Internship Readiness Approval letter - c.
-Student starts registration with CAPIC and APPIC online - d.
-Students applying to CAPIC and APPIC will submit their letters and essays to the DCT for review and feedback - e.
-Student receives feedback on essays and adjusts essays accordingly - 3) Review currently active internship sites listed by CAPIC and/or APPIC on their respective websites.
-Pacifica does not maintain a list of non-CAPIC/APPIC member sites. - 4) Attend required internship meetings scheduled by the Clinical Training Office - 5) Meet with your advisor, practicum supervisors, the DCT, and other faculty who are familiar with your work and training goals to discuss possible training sites. - 6) Request letters of recommendation from your chosen referees.
 Internship sites often request up to 3 letters.
 Students are advised to include letters from supervisors of practicum field training, not just academic faculty.
-Please give your references 2-3 months' notice to avoid delays. - 7) Request official copies of transcripts to be sent with your application. - 8) Obtain samples of your clinical work, especially past psychological evaluations, which are often required by internship sites.
-Ensure they are free of confidential identifying information. - 9) Complete and submit electronic applications.
-Note that you will have to designate your status as either a Ph.D. or Psy.D. student.
-Note that many accrediting bodies such as APPIC and CAPIC use standard application forms, and most internship sites add supplemental questions or requests. - 10) Prepare to interview from January to March. - 11) Follow CAPIC guidelines regarding contact with sites during the identified selection day or matching day, which occurs in the spring. - 12) Acknowledge your acceptance of an offer in writing. - 13) Submit all required forms/documentations to Clinical Training Office (refer to section below) - 14) Student receives a letter of approval to start from the DCT - 15) Begin internship, typically in August or September.
+Please give your references 2-3 months' notice to avoid delays. - Request official copies of transcripts from the Registrar's Office to be sent with your application, make sure all incompletes are completed. - Obtain samples of your clinical work, especially past psychological evaluations, which are often required by internship sites.
+Ensure they are free of confidential identifying information. - Complete and submit electronic applications according to internship site online instructions. (some internship sites add supplemental questions or requests) - Prepare to interview from January to March. - Acknowledge your acceptance of an offer in writing. - Submit all required forms/documentations on Tevera. - Begin internship, typically in August or September.